fatcatdog/SpringJpaVueJsTodoApp/README.md

 At the top of this README.md i provide instructions to run with Docker Compose, below that i provided instructions for just Docker, and below that I provided instructions on how to run these applications locally without Docker.

 I assume to get these projects running successfully you will need to have ports 8080, 8081, and 3306 open.

+This was my first time implementing Jest so those tests probably could use a lot of work.
+Furthermore, this Vue project is basically screaming to be refactored.
+Currently there is a lot of unnecessary code that could be shared, and the app should probably share some kind of data (or state in React terms) as currently it doesn't.

 ![Users can see all tasks](/images/pictureOfTodoApp.png)